casutton/casutton.github.io/_posts/2017-09-19-arxiv-double-blind.md

 ### Anti-Recommendation 1: I know.
 Let's have an anonymous version of arxiv.

 Lots of people have suggested allowing authors to prepublish papers anonymously (incidentally, there are [amusing precendents for this](http://www.mhhe.com/math/calc/smithminton2e/cd/tools/timeline/bernoulli_1.html) in the history of mathematics).
-This could be implemented via an overlay of arxiv, or a new feature added to arxiv itself, that would allow authors to temporary hide their identity.
+This could be implemented via an overlay of arxiv, or a new feature added to arxiv itself, that would allow authors to temporarily hide their identity.
 Let's call this AnonArxiv.

 Submissions to AnonArxiv would be immediately available to all but without the author names.
 Then, once the paper is accepted, AnonArxiv would reveal the author names, while preserving the time stamp of the anonymous submission.
 The conference would then require that if submissions are prepublished, they must be prepublished anonymously; any other prepublished submissions will be rejected without review.

 I used to think this was a cool idea.
 Now I don't.
 It neglects a fundamental principle that we are sadly all familiar with, that *most papers are rejected*.